tldr-pages/tldr/pages/common/git-restore.md

 > See also `git checkout`.
 > More information: <https://git-scm.com/docs/git-restore/>.

-- Restore a file from the current HEAD that was previously deleted:
+- Restore a deleted file from the contents of the current commit (HEAD):

 `git restore {{path/to/file}}`